mcpython4-coding/Documentation/mcpython/server/worldgen/mode/IWorldGenConfig.md

         variable GENERATES_START_CHEST

         variable CONFIGURATION_STATE_INSTANCE
-            A lazy mcpython.client.state.worldgen.AbstractWorldGeneration.AbstractState for usage for configuration
+            A lazy mcpython.common.state.worldgen.AbstractWorldGeneration.AbstractState for usage for configuration
             todo: use this API and display it correctly
             todo: add serialization config
             todo: store configured object for later usage